-A board appointment often begins with personal connections.
-Most of the larger recruitment firms have a department that specialises in finding and placing board members, however personal referrals are usually more effective when it comes to attracting the attention of a board for their selection process.
+A board member appointment often begins with personal connections.
+Most of the larger recruitment firms have a department that specialises in finding and placing board members.
+However, personal referrals are usually more effective when it comes to attracting the attention of a board for their selection process.

 This process means cultivating relationships with people who can help you access opportunities outside your orbit.
 These people may be willing to connect with you to help them build their own network as well.

-Many people wanting to become a director focus on securing a role with the board of an ASX-listed company.
+Many people that want to sit on a board of directors focus on securing a role with the board of an ASX-listed company.
 However many other organisations provide equally interesting and rewarding board or committee roles.

 Other kinds of boards include those of government entities and departments, subsidiary boards of larger organisations, private companies, sporting organisations and not-for-profits.
 It pays to think and look expansively.